What's our Story?

 Fast forward a few years later I started making pies.
 The pie business really began to get some traction when I started making pies for some of the dude bro powerlifters bulking at the gym I went to ( I was also a dude bro powerlifter until covid happened, competitively powerlifting for 4 years ) .
 This really amped up my confidence in my skills, so much so that I decided to jump in.

 I started my business officially in 2018.
 I began renting kitchens, going to church markets, going into stores and asking "what do I need to do for you to carry my products?"
 (Shout out to Little Foot Foods for answering me and being the first to carry my products), hustling at pop ups whenever I could.
 Started making more accommodating options for myself, and for the plant based community.
 I loved it.
 It was rough, but I love it.

 This opened my eyes, I met so many incredible people along the way, the market really opened me up to a world of possibility and the response i recieved has been amazing.
 I knew then this was what I wanted and what i was looking for.
 I have never worked so hard in my life, and Ive never recieved a more gratifying and satisfying response from it.

 2020 came and so did the pandemic, I was worried that my dream would be crushed...
 It was a pretty close call but the Downtown Windsor Farmers Market didn't let that happen, they encouraged me to keep going.
 I again jumped into it head first, now with more challenges then ever, it was an incredible year in so many ways, and also a destructive year.

-Flash forward to 2021, still so many challenges to face but things have never been so clear for me, this is the year for change and growth!
+Flash forward to 2021, still so many challenges to face but things have never been so clear for me, this was the year for change and growth!
 Look out Windsor-Essex here I come!
-This is the year I am all in.
+This is the year I was all in!